Music of Mexico

-Statue of Pedro Infante in Mérida, Yucatán, stands as a tribute to one of the 'Three Mexican Roosters' of Mexican music, along with Jorge Negrete and Javier Solís.
+The statue of Pedro Infante in Mérida, Yucatán is a tribute to one of the 'Three Mexican Roosters' of Mexican music, along with Jorge Negrete and Javier Solís.

-The music of Mexico reflects the nation's rich cultural heritage, shaped by diverse influences and a wide variety of genres and performance styles.
-European, Indigenous, and African traditions have all contributed uniquely to its musical identity.
-Since the 19th century, music has also served as a form of national expression.
+The music of Mexico reflects the nation's culture, shaped by various influences, genres, and performance styles.
+European, Indigenous, and African traditions have contributed uniquely to its musical identity.
+Since the 19th century, music has served as a form of national expression.

 In the 21st century, Mexico has ranked as the world's tenth-largest recorded music market and the largest in the Spanish-speaking world, according to IFPI's 2024 and 2002 reports.

-History of Mexican music
+History

 Los Folkloristas a musical group formed in Mexico City in 1966 and dedicated to the research, execution, and dissemination of traditional Latin American music.
 Since its creation, almost fifty musicians have passed through the group.

 The foundation of Mexican music comes from its indigenous sounds and heritage.
 The original inhabitants of the land used drums (such as the teponaztli), flutes, rattles, conches as trumpets and their voices to make music and dances.
 This ancient music is still played in some parts of Mexico.
 However, much of the traditional contemporary music of Mexico was written during and after the Spanish colonial period, using many Old World influenced instruments.
 Many traditional instruments, such as the Mexican vihuela used in Mariachi music, were adapted from their old-world predecessors and are now considered very Mexican.

 There existed regional and local musical traditions in the colonial period and earlier, but national music began to develop in the nineteenth century, often with patriotic themes of national defense and against foreign invaders.
-Conservative general and president Antonio López de Santa Anna brought a Catalan music master, Jaime Nunó, from nearby Cuba to create a network of military bands on a national scale.
+Conservative general and president Antonio López de Santa Anna brought Catalan musician Jaime Nunó from nearby Cuba to create a network of military bands on a national scale.
 He composed the music for the Mexican national anthem.
 During the French Intervention in Mexico, which placed Maximilian of Habsburg on the throne of the French empire in Mexico, many musicians accompanied his entourage and he established the National Conservatory of Music in 1866.